jlakshmi0505/AWS_Flask_CRUD_Web_Application/README.md

 $ pipenv install

 # Create db
- Delete db.sqlite file if you want to create tables, otherwise it will be automatically created
+ Delete db.sqlite file if you want to create new tables, otherwise it will be automatically created
 # Run Server (http://localhst:5000)
 python app.py
 ```